|Safety Sessions sponsored by

 A Call For Collaboration, Coordination and Cooperation: A First Step Towards Airspace De-confliction Between Manned and Unmanned Aircraft

 Tammy L. Chatman, B.S., CMTE, Flight for Life Transport System and Peter Menet, U.S. Army (Ret.)
 Black Hawk Pilot, Section 333/107 Pilot, UAS Advocacy Network, Menet Aero

 The number of UAS (drone) sightings by manned aircraft rose to more than 250/month in 2017 from approximately 100/month in 2016.
 With 2017 drone sales projected to be nearly 3 million, this number and the issues that unmanned aircraft pose to manned aircraft will only continue to increase.
 The FAA has this covered right?
 Wrong!
 It is up to the entire aviation community to find a way to co-exist in the national airspace with drones for the safety of all aircraft, especially air medical helicopters, and their occupants.
 This presentation will delve into the work of two groups in Wisconsin-the State of Wisconsin Air Coordination Group and the UAS Advocacy Network-who are making a difference by bringing stakeholders to the table to enhance safety, facilitate education and de-confliction in the airspace between manned and unmanned aircraft through collaboration, coordination and cooperation.

 Time Outs and Ground EMS: Data-Driven Decision Making in Fatigue Management

-Justin Koper, MTSP-C, FP-C, EMT, HealthNet Aeromedical Services
+Justin Koper, MTSP-C, FP-C, BS, HealthNet Aeromedical Services

 Fatigue is commonly identified as a proximate cause in ground EMS related incidents.
 However, institutional understanding of fatigue and management strategies varies widely across our industry.
 This session highlights one organization’s efforts to obtain sound operational data and the process used to implement proactive fatigue management policies based on that data.